Food as Payment

 During training sessions with your puppy you may observe him yawning or scratching himself as though he has an itch.
 Many times what we are observing is called displacement behavior.
 Often when a pup is slightly stressed or overwhelmed he will exhibit this behavior.
 If you are working on teaching your puppy something and you see him doing this, he is probably trying to digest what is being taught and it also may be a little stressful for him.
 To relieve some of the tension that he feels, he yawns and scratches.

 Let’s face it, puppies can be a handful and a lot to keep up with.
 There are going to be times when the pup is up to something that we are not going to want him doing.
 Remember it is our responsibility to keep the pup safe and under control.
 The crate is there for the pup’s safety and comfort and, in some cases, your sanity.
-When the pup does have the opportunity to err how should you react?
+When the pup does have the opportunity to get into something you don’t like, how should you react?

-At any point during the training process, if you see things begin to deteriorate, backtrack and set your puppy up to succeed.
-In other words, do something you know your dog is capable of and then continue on.
+At any point during the training process, if things begin to deteriorate, backtrack and set your puppy up to succeed.
+In other words, do something you know your dog is capable of, or take a break!